jimmerzzz52/shrine-exp/README.md

 # Overview

 This repo does a few things.
-For one it is a website.
-Not a great one yet, but it is still one.
-You can view the website at jscray.art Nothing works there yet.
+It is a website, a web crawler for test poses, and a gesture recognizer.
+You can view the website at jscray.art, the website mostly just a stub.
+The website is a cloudfare CDN and is listening to the master branch and pointing to the dist directory.

-For two, it scrapes american sign language gestures from handspeak.com.
-It stores these gestures in csv files making them accessible to others.
+Web scraping for poses it scrapes american sign language gestures from handspeak.com.
+It stores these gestures in csv files making them accessible for tests, etc.

-For three it uses these gestures and with our gestures recognition model engine, it is able to compare our transcribed gestures to real time feeds from the camera.

-We use python and or javascript to run our model to compare to our dictionary of gestures.
+Currently in development is a gesture recognizer.
+We have tests in transcribe-asl/tests/ which compare our transcribed gestures to tests we are using to judge the accuracy of the gesture recognizer.

+In a future state, we would like to recognize gestures in real time.

 # How you can contribute
 We need all types of feedback.
 Whether it's the ease of installation or how the website looks.